Last modified on October 3rd, 2023

 If your community associations have been impacted by inflation, then it’s even more critical to identify ways to save money for your communities.
 Luckily, there are some easy ways you can cut back on spending.
 Start by calculating how much going paperless can save on mail, board packets, and supply costs.
 Next, analyze your previous spending to spot potential excess operational costs or fees.
 Lastly, review and/or renegotiate vendor contracts, pricing, terms, and fees, and ensure adequate insurance coverage to mitigate future unexpected expenses.

 Getting through all of your end-of-year duties doesn’t have to be a stressful, manual process with hours of data collection.
 By switching to a single solution with built-in, automated accounting features, you can prepare customized and detailed reports, automatically send letters and process invoices, and ensure boards are always informed about the financial health of their association.
 And when it’s time to communicate updates and share important annual documents, mobile communication tools can ensure your board members and homeowners are kept in the loop.
-If you’d like to learn more about how you can simplify your processes and effectively guide your associations into a new year, take a look at this tip list.
+If you’d like to learn more about how you can simplify your accounting processes take a look at this guide.